Patrick Coveney: Diplomatic service

 To prepare for a diplomatic career he entered the Pontifical Ecclesiastical Academy in 1969 and entered the diplomatic service of the Holy See in 1971.

 Coveney served with the rank of Secretary in the Apostolic Nunciature in Buenos Aires from 1972 to 1976, returning then to the Secretariat of State in the Vatican.
 He was counselor of the nunciatures in New Delhi (1982–1984) and Khartoum (1984–1985).

-On 27 July 1985 he was appointed titular Archbishop of Satrianum and Apostolic Pro-Nuncio to Zimbabwe and Apostolic Delegate to Mozambique.
-He was ordained to the episcopate on 15 September 1985 in the cathedral of St Mary and St Anne, Cork.
-The principal consecrator was the Cardinal Secretary of State Agostino Casaroli; the principal co-consecrators were Archbishop Gaetano Alibrandi, Apostolic Nuncio to Ireland, and Bishop Michael Murphy, Bishop of Cork and Ross.
+On 27 July 1985, he was appointed Titular Archbishop of Satrianum and Apostolic Pro-Nuncio to Zimbabwe and Apostolic Delegate to Mozambique.
+He was ordained to the episcopate on 15 September 1985 in the North Cathedral in Cork.
+The principal consecrator was Agostino Cardinal Casaroli, the Cardinal Secretary of State; the principal co-consecrators were Archbishop Gaetano Alibrandi, Apostolic Nuncio to Ireland, and Bishop Michael Murphy, Bishop of Cork and Ross.
 In Harare, capital of Zimbabwe, he represented the Holy See at the 8th Summit Conference of the Non-Aligned Movement (1–6 September 1986).

 On 25 January 1990 he was appointed Nuncio to Ethiopia and also became Apostolic Delegate to Djibouti on 26 March 1992 and on 30 September 1995 Nuncio to Eritrea.

 Coveney became Apostolic Nuncio to New Zealand, Tonga, the Marshall Islands, and Samoa, and Apostolic Delegate for Oceania on 27 April 1996.
 (Note: As recorded in the Acta Apostolicae Sedis, the 27 April 1996 appointment did not include Samoa, but Coveney is identified as Apostolic Nuncio to Samoa when given additional titles on 15 October 1996.)
 His remit was expanded to include Apostolic Nuncio to Fiji, Kiribati, the Federated States of Micronesia, and Vanuatu on 15 October 1996, and Apostolic Nuncio to Nauru on 7 December 1996.
 He was also named apostolic nuncio to the Cook Islands and Palau on 14 July 2001.
 As the longest-serving resident diplomatic representative to New Zealand, Archbishop Coveney served for a time as Dean of the Diplomatic Corps.
 While based in Wellington, he also represented the Holy See at the inauguration of Chen Shui-bian as president of the Republic of China (Taiwan) on 18 May 2004.

 Coveney's last diplomatic appointment was as Apostolic Nuncio to Greece on 25 January 2005.
 On 5 November 2008, he officiated at the presentation to the Acropolis Museum in Athens of a fragment of the Parthenon Frieze on loan from the Vatican Museums.

 Coveney retired in 2009, and died on 22 October 2022, at the age of 88.